 All enrolled Lacey campus undergraduate students are assessed a Student Health Center fee and may use the services of the center at no additional charge.
 Graduate students may utilize the Student Health Center for a fee paid at the time of visit.

-The Student Health Center is open Monday, Wednesday and Friday; staff are available on Tuesday to schedule appointments.
-Hours of operation are announced at the beginning of each semester.
+The Student Health Center is open 10am to 4pm, Monday, Wednesday, Thursday, and Friday.
+Staff are available on Tuesday to schedule appointments.

 STUDY ABROAD